Charleston, Staten Island: Transportation

 MTA Regional Bus Operations' Charleston Depot, off Arthur Kill Road, opened in January 2011.
 Charleston is served by the local buses along Arthur Kill Road, all of which terminate at Bricktown Mall.
 Charleston is also served by the local bus on Bloomingdale Road.
 The SIM26, an express bus to Manhattan, also runs along Bloomingdale Road.
 New York State Route 440 and Korean War Veterans Parkway pass through Charleston.

 Cityscape

 In 2002, Allen Alishahi, a broker at Sun Properties of New York Inc., estimated that one third of Charleston was residential, one third had commercial and industrial properties, and one third was parkland.
 The majority of houses were single-family homes, including ranch houses, Victorian houses, detached Colonial houses, and French mansard houses.
 A significant number of houses in Charleston date from the early 1900s.
 Newer homes tend to be semi-detached houses grouped in enclaves, or large custom detached houses.

 Demographics

-Charleston residents included many Germans in the 19th century, many Hungarian immigrants in the 20th century, and more recently many families of Irish and Italian origin.